-In this application we use the whole sample size i.e. around 36 years of daily returns on the S&P500 index to provide an accurate interpretation of the deep quantile estimator.
-Figures 1 - 4 illustrate the partial derivatives and SHAP values evaluated in time on the output of the deep quantile estimator, for a specific quantile τ .
-Further, we compare the partial derivatives of the deep quantile estimator relative to the linear quantile regression partial derivative, i.e. the $\beta(\tau)$ coefficient.
-Both partial derivatives and SHAP values seem to identify interesting patterns that can be linked to some well known events.
+In this application, we use the whole sample size, that is, around 36 years of daily returns on the S&P500 index to provide an accurate interpretation of the deep quantile estimator.
+Figures 1-4 illustrate the partial derivatives and SHAP values evaluated in time on the output of the deep quantile6 estimator, for a specific quantile τ .
+Further, we compare the partial derivatives of the deep quantile estimator relative to the linear quantile regression partial derivative, that is, the $\boldsymbol{\beta}(\tau)$ coefficient.
+Both partial derivatives and SHAP values seem to identify interesting patterns that can be linked to some well-known events.
 Below we discuss our results for all models we have considered in our empirical application.

-6In this section we limit our attention in the output of the best performing model, in terms of its forecasting capacity, as reflected by the forecast gains measure in Section 3, for each model, based on the different penalisation schemes.
-Results from all the different penalisation schemes suggest similar patterns to the ones discussed above and are available upon request.
+6 In this section, we limit our attention in the output of the best performing model, in terms of its forecasting capacity, as reflected by the forecast gains measure in Section 3, for each model, based on the different penalization schemes.
+Results from all the different penalization schemes suggest similar patterns to the ones discussed above and are available upon request.